Saturday, October 29, 2022

 These are from Cheryl Balfour

-The next two are from Sridhar
+from Sridhar

 These two are from Sureka

-Rajkumari shared these two.
+Rajkumari shared it.

 This happened yesterday.
 As we were crossing the tiny stream across the fourth hole, we saw an young snake swimming along and trying to get into the pond on the right of the fairway.
 It looked harmless and even innocent as a babe as it swam.
 I tried to take a few pictures, and the phone battery went to sleep.
 Luckily Prasanna who plays with us, not a resident, took a video.